IoTCrawler/Ranking/README.md

 docker run -p 3003:3003 --env-file=sample.env iotcrawler-ranking
 ```

+## Release

+Binary and source releases are provided on our [Releases](https://github.com/IoTCrawler/express-hello/releases) page.

+## Contributing

+We welcome contributions to the Hello-world project in many forms.
+We are busy creating the documentation.

+## Testing

+We are busy creating the documentation.

-# License
+## License

-Indexing Project source code files are made available under the Apache License, Version 2.0 (Apache-2.0), located in the LICENSE file.
+The project source code files are made available under the Apache License, Version 2.0 (Apache-2.0), located in the [LICENSE](LICENSE) file.